On Advances, Challenges and Potentials of Remote Sensing Image Analysis in Marine Debris and Suspected Plastics Monitoring: Future Research Directions

 Drawbacks: Despite the advantages compared to optical imagery, an important problem degrading statistical inference from SAR imagery is the presence of multiplicative speckle noise, which is not the case in optical imagery.
 The received back-scattered signals sum up coherently and then undergo nonlinear transformations.
 This in turn causes a granular look in the resulting images, which is referred to as speckle noise \cite{kuruoglu2004modeling}.
 Speckle noise may lead to the loss of crucial details in SAR images and cause problems in the processing of these images such as in feature detection, segmentation, or classification.
 However, speckle noise is a well-studied problem for decades and can be dealt with and removed by precisely determining the statistical characteristics of SAR images as in \cite{achim2006sar, karakucs2019cauchy2, karakucs2020GGRician, karakucs2018generalized, kuruoglu2004modeling}.
-Despite its well-studied nature, it is also a potential problem of SAR imagery utilisation in marine debris monitoring since the interaction between plastic reflection and speckle noise has not yet been reported.
+On the other hand, even though SAR can provide very important information with added polarization and other capabilities, at the same time, surface waves present a major source of noise which is partly the reason why there are not many reports of successful debris detection.